-- CCR removal eliminates post-closure infiltration into CCR as well as releases of CCR, leachate, and contaminated run-off in and from the Ash Seal Pond and Upper Ash Pond. - Backfilling the Ash Seal Pond and constructing the berm buttress in the Upper Ash Pond adjacent to the Economizer Ash Pond closure area following CCR removal will control and minimize post-closure infiltration. - The final cover system over the Economizer Ash Pond and Main Ash Pond and the run-off management features included in the closure design will control and minimize post-closure infiltration to the maximum extent feasible.
+- CCR removal eliminates post-closure infiltration into CCR as well as releases of CCR, leachate, and contaminated run-off in and from the Ash Seal Pond and Upper Ash Pond. - Backfilling the Ash Seal Pond and constructing the berm buttress in the Upper Ash Pond adjacent to the Economizer Ash Pond closure area following CCR removal will control and minimize post-closure infiltration. - The final cover system over the Economizer Ash Pond, Main Ash Pond, and areas where CCR remains in the Ash Seal Pond, along with the run-off management features included in the closure design, will control and minimize post-closure infiltration to the maximum extent feasible.
 Controlling and minimizing post-closure infiltration of precipitation with the final cover will also minimize releases of leachate to the maximum extent feasible. - A maintained final cover system will eliminate releases of CCR and contaminated run-off to the maximum extent feasible. - (ii) Preclude the probability of future impoundment of water, sediment, or slurry;